WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/b.md

 ## because

 See also [since]().

 ## below
 ## beta
 ## between
 ## bi-

+In general, don't hyphenate words beginning with *bi-* such as *bimodal, biweekly,* and *bidirectional*, unless *bi-* is followed by a proper noun or it is absolutely necessary to avoid confusion.

+For more information, see [Hyphens](https://make.wordpress.org/docs/style-guide/punctuation/hyphens/).

+For word usage of specific terms, see [The American Heritage Dictionary](https://ahdictionary.com/).

 ## billion, B

 Don't abbreviate *billion* as *B, b*, or *bn*.
 Spell out the word or denote the entire number.